 When I tried the 2016 earlier this year, I was blown away.
 This one also did not disappoint.
 A focused and acid-driven Chardonnay with notes of stone fruit, white flowers, and wet stone/minerality.
 This is HANDS DOWN my favorite of the Irvine & Roberts portfolio.

 Irvine & Roberts 2017 Pinot Meunier $40

 How often do you get to try a varietally labeled Pinot Meunier?
 I have to say, this was my first!
 They’ve got less than 1 acre of Pinot Meunier planted, so this is a special wine.
 This vintage had only 237 cases produced.
 Red fruit and rose petals plus an earthy herbaceous quality.

 Irvine & Roberts 2016 Estate Pinot Noir $35

-Their entry level Pinot, which is distributed and can be found in many states.
+Their entry-level Pinot, which is distributed and can be found in many states.
 The requisite Pinot notes of red fruit + earth and spice.

-They also have a couple single block Pinots: the 777 Block and the Wädenswil Block.
+They also have a couple of single block Pinots: the 777 Block and the Wädenswil Block.
 Also, they will soon release their first vintage of the Convergence Pinot Noir.
 This wine will be barrels that Vince personally selects.
 It’s not clone or block driven, but rather a snapshot of what is working in the winery at that moment.

-What’s next for Irvine & Roberts?
+So, what’s next for Irvine & Roberts?
 They are dappling in Gamay (see my article about Oregon Gamay HERE), Pinot Meunier, and a sparkling program.
 We even got to pop in the winery and see the sparkling wines resting in bottle.
 Can’t wait for those beauties!